1968 NFL playoffs: Tournament bracket

 The rotation system forced the 12–2 Cowboys, champions of the Capitol Division, to play at the 10–4 Browns in the Eastern Conference playoff.
 In the Western Conference, the 13–1 Colts hosted the 8–6 Vikings; the home teams won both games in the opening round.
+The NFL championship game then saw Cleveland host Baltimore despite finishing with three fewer wins, although the Browns handed the Colts their lone regular season loss.